-Watchdog bans gin ads after complaints upheld
+'Light-hearted' gin adverts banned by watchdog

 On the comparison between the calorific content of a gin and tonic and a banana, the ASA said: "We considered that alcoholic-mixed drinks and fruits did not fall into the same food category and therefore concluded that the comparative nutrition claim breached the code."

-For four other posts, the ASA acknowledged the captions were presented in a light-hearted tone, but concluded the code had been breached because the ads “suggested that gin had therapeutic qualities and could help to treat health conditions”.
+The ASA acknowledged the captions on another four posts were presented in lightheartedly, but said the code had been breached because it "suggested that gin had therapeutic qualities and could help to treat health conditions".

 It further found two ads it considered "had the effect of suggesting alcohol could enhance attractiveness and therefore lead to sexual success" had breached the code.